Zielona Góra Airport: Runway

 Zielona Góra Airport has a single asphalt-concrete 06/24 runway.
 The 2,500 m, 60 m runway is equipped with an ILS CAT I, allowing aircraft to land in foggy weather.
 The airport's elevation is 59 m.
 Its runway has two taxiways leading to two aprons, where up to 10 mid-sized aircraft (such as Boeing 737s or Airbus 321s) may be parked; an additional apron is used in winter for the de-icing of aircraft.

 Terminals

 The airport has two passenger terminals (T1 and T2); only T2 is fully functional.
 T1, built in 1977, has an annual capacity of 150,000 and is used for departures.
 T2 (built in 2015) is used for arrivals and charter service, and has no check-in or other services.
 T1 has two check-in desks, basic luggage transport, and a medium-sized departure area with one or two gates.
 After the completion of the new arrival area, the airport's annual capacity was estimated at 360,000 passengers.
 A small cargo terminal is next to T1.

 Airlines and destinations

 The following airlines have regular scheduled and charter services to and from Zielona Góra:

-The nearest international airport is Poznań–Ławica Airport, about 95 km east.
+The nearest larger international airport is Poznań–Ławica Airport, about 95 km east.